Exporting food: A step-by-step guide

 - Follow the dates and requirements listed on all certificates.
 Keep records showing that you met the food safety requirements for the transportation method chosen for your food.
 You should also have records to demonstrate the shipping and storage temperatures met the requirements.

 - Control the certificates and certificate numbers, especially in relation to the use and control of stamps, stickers and seals for your shipments.
 Any breaks in these controls may prevent the shipment reaching its final destination.

 Some countries sample products to test for food safety requirements.
 Your product may be held under a "test and hold" regime.
 Work closely with your importer to prepare properly for such situations.

 If your shipment is held due to an error on the certificate, you will need to notify the CFIA office where you obtained the certificate.
-You will need to return the original and provide a valid reason for requesting a replacement certificate.
+You will need to return the original and provide a valid reason for requesting a replacement certificate (see Replacement certificates).